 The New Farm

-Nurture personal contact and relationships to cultivate partnerships with values-aligned partners and customers, to cover premium (supplier-set) prices, and to access profitable markets.
+Nurture personal contact and relationships to cultivate partnerships with values-aligned partners and customers, to cover premium, or supplier-set, prices, and to access profitable markets.
 Use business storytelling to educate individuals and other businesses, as well as to advocate for policy change.

 The New Farm is owned and operated by Brent Preston and Gillian Flies.
-The New Farm began 15 years ago with a commitment to organic farming practices and with a mission of having a positive impact on climate change.
+The New Farm began fifteen years ago with a commitment to organic farming practices and with a mission of having a positive impact on climate change.
 They recognized the importance of soil health, which they deem essential to create a high-quality product that can then be sold for a higher price on the market.
-They noticed that healthy soils not only results in better products, but also reduces input costs such as fertilizer, pesticides, weeding, disease pressure, etc. The New Farm began with basic practices such as cover cropping (the process of which has evolved over the years).
+They noticed that healthy soils not only results in better products, but also reduces input costs such as fertilizer, pesticides, weeding, disease pressure, etc. The New Farm began with basic practices such as cover cropping, the process of which has evolved over the years.
 They have also implemented practices such as reduced tillage, reduced disturbance of soil, and integrating grazing animals.

-Since adopting regenerative farming practices, they continually design and implement new regenerative agricultural methods, using their employees for support with new practices and suggestions, and are also involved – and leading – regional farming organizations: such as the Ecological Farmers Association of Ontario and the Canadian Organic Growers.
-They are also involved in a national coalition of farmers called Farmers for Climate Solutions.
-Within the farming community, they use collaborative, open processes of sharing information, comparing practices, seeing presentations, and attending conferences. conferences.
+Since adopting regenerative farming practices, they continually design and implement new regenerative agricultural methods, using their employees for support with new practices and suggestions.
+They are also involved in, and leading, regional farming organizations such as the Ecological Farmers Association of Ontario and the Canadian Organic Growers.
+Further, they are involved in a national coalition of farmers called Farmers for Climate Solutions.
+Within the farming community, they use collaborative, open processes of sharing information, comparing practices, seeing presentations, and attending conferences.
 In addition, they liaise with a community of chefs who buy their produce, some of which have adopted their own restaurant gardens by learning about The New Farm’s soil health practices.